drazioti/Papers/paper/Readme.md

 **J12.** Birthday type attacks to the Naccache-Stern Knapsack cryptosystem.
 Information Processing Letters, Vol. 138, October 2018, Pages 39 - 43, Elsevier  - Joint work with N. Chatzis and M. Anastasiadis.

 **J13.** Asymptotic formulas for Vasyunin cotangent sums.
-Accepted in AMC (Elsevier) - Joint work with G. Fikioris.
+Applied Math. and Comp., Vol. 383, Oct.
+2020, Elsevier- Joint work with G. Fikioris.

+**J14.** Attacking (EC)DSA With Partially Known Multiples of Nonces, To appear in Information and Computation, Elsevier (with M. Adamoudis and D. Poulakis).

 **C1.** Computation of Pell Number of the Form px^2.
 Third International Conference, CAI 2009, Thessaloniki, Greece, May 19-22, 2009, Proceedings.
 LNCS 5725 , Springer (2009).